cory2067/next-house/pages/resources.md

 ### The House Team

-The Next House Team is made up of our RLAD (Residential Life Area Director) - Topher Nelson [tophern], our Housemasters, Pablo Jarillo-Herrero [pjarillo] and Empar Rollano-Hijarrubia [empar], and the GRTs of each wing.
+The Next House Team is made up of our RLAD (Residential Life Area Director) - Topher Nelson [tophern], our Heads of Houses, Pablo Jarillo-Herrero [pjarillo] and Empar Rollano-Hijarrubia [empar], and the GRTs of each wing.

 ### Next Exec